jckkrr/EPL_Quarantine_Pools/README.md

 As the main point of having bubbles is to limit movement around the UK (to stop the spread of the virus), it clearly comes down to a choice between these two combos.

 Picking one of these pools means Crystal Palace will play just 7 games in the initial stages, compared to the 9 played by most teams and the 10 played by some.
 But scheduling concerns are far outweighed by the need to limit movement.

-That said, scheduling will be the deciding factor in which combo we choose.

-As was noted at the beginning, most teams have nine games left.
-But four - ARS, AST, MCI, SHE - have ten.

 Let's look at how each of these teams features in the final two combos.

 ![image](https://user-images.githubusercontent.com/69304112/154681988-5d027a83-86e9-4a8f-8669-2859e43f78b3.png)

 So it is that Bubbles 18125 and 56427 are the ideal combination!